ajdelguidice/pymin/README.md

 # pymin
 //WARNING: PORN// Python conversion of Nimin Fetish Fantasy.
-Heavily WIP (doesn't work at all at the moment)
+Heavily WIP (Main menu and some other stuff work but no exploring or saving)

 Made with python3.8